leerob/comprs/docs/jpeg-encoding.md

 │ 9 │10 │11 │12 │
 └───┴───┴───┴───┘
 ```

+**Why 8×8?** This size is a sweet spot:
+- Small enough that pixels within a block are correlated (similar colors)
+- Large enough that the DCT produces useful frequency separation
+- Matches CPU cache lines for efficient processing
+- 64 coefficients fit nicely in hardware implementations

 If the image dimensions aren't multiples of 8, we pad by replicating edge pixels.